GenomicsAotearoa/metagenomics_summer_school/docs/day1/ex5_evaluating_assemblies.md

             --db ${K2DB} \
             spades_assembly/spades_assembly.m1000.fna
     ```

+The main output `spades_assembly.m1000.k2_out` is quite dense and verbose with columns indicated [here](https://github.com/DerrickWood/kraken2/wiki/Manual#sample-report-output-format).
+The report `spades_assembly.m1000.k2_report.txt` is more human-readable, with nicely spaced columns that indicate:

+1. Percentage reads mapped to taxon
+2. Number of reads mapped to taxon
+3. Number of reads directly assigned to taxon
+4. Rank of taxon
+5. NCBI taxonomy ID
+6. Scientific name of taxon

+We also get the sequences that were classified and unclassified that can be used for further analyses (e.g. coverage estimation) if required.

 As `Kraken2` classifications are *k*-mer based, we can also classify reads.
 This can be helpful if trying to filter out reads that may belong to taxonomic classifications that you're not interested in.
 When using reads for classification, we can also estimate the abundance of reads that belong to those taxa using Bracken.